ga4gh/ga4gh-schemas/doc/source/schemas/metadatamethods.rst

     A map of additional experiment information.
   :type info: map<array<string>>

-  An experimental preparation of a sample.
+  An experimental preparation of a `Sample`.

 .. avro:record:: Dataset